ostreedev/ostree/docs/manual/related-projects.md

 Nix used to use the immutable bit to prevent modifications to /nix/store, but now it uses a read-only bind mount.
 The bind mount can be privately remounted, allowing per-process privileged write access.
-OSTree just uses the immutable bit on the root of the deployment.
+OSTree uses the immutable bit on the root of the deployment, and mounts /usr as read-only.

 NixOS supports switching OS images on-the-fly, by maintaining both booted-system and current-system roots.
 It is not clear how well this approach works.
 OSTree